ManimCommunity/manim/docs/source/guides/deep_dive.rst

   a part in which the passed animations and keyword arguments are processed and prepared, followed by the actual "render loop" in which the library steps through a time line and renders frame by frame.
-The final part does some post-processing to save a short video segment ("partial movie file") and cleanup for the next call to :meth:`.Scene.play`.
-In the end, after all of :meth:`.Scene.construct` has been run, the library combines the partial movie files to one video.
+The final part does some post-processing and seals the encoding job for a short video segment ("partial movie file") before cleaning up for the next call to :meth:`.Scene.play`.
+Depending on the encoding configuration, the partial movie file can continue encoding while the next animation is rendered.
+In the end, after all of :meth:`.Scene.construct` has been run, the library waits for any remaining encoding jobs and combines the partial movie files into one video.

 And with that, let us get *in medias res*.